Albert-Gao/blog/source/_posts/how-to-setup-your-own-paas-with-dokku-node-react-mongodb-nginx.md

 Once `Dokku` sees there is a `Dockerfile` in the root of your app, it will use it instead of `buildpack`.

-I will write another blog to cover that.
+I have written another [blog](/2019/01/28/how-to-create-your-own-dockerfile-for-a-rapid-dokku-deployment/) to cover that, to make it a lot faster.

 ## 10. End